10up/10up-experience/README.md

 ### Activity Log

-The Activity Log tracks key actions taken by logged in users and stores them in Support Monitor.
+The Activity Log tracks key actions taken by logged in users and stores them in Monitor.
 Note that no PII is stored.
 This feature can be disabled by defining `TENUP_DISABLE_ACTIVITYLOG` as `true`.

 #### Logged Actions